 Performance is one of the big watchwords in the IT industry; nowhere is it more often used than in the database arena, and it’s usually not a good sign.
 End users know nothing, really, of the inner workings of the database yet they are the first to point the ‘finger of blame’ at the database when the processing speed slows or queries take longer than they would like to return data.
-[For end users, performance is time, and the longer a process takes the more dismal performance seems to be.]
+[For end users, performance is time, and the longer a process takes the more dismal performance seems to be.
+Given that perspective their complaints seem justified.]
 Yes, there ARE times when the database is at fault — ‘missing’ indexes or stale statistics can cause execution plans to change, as can inserts and updates to heavily transacted tables (which many times goes back to stale statistics since they now no longer accurately reflect the data and its distribution in the table).
 Bugs in the database software can also cause issues by causing the gathered statistics to miscalculate values or generate ‘useless’ frequency histograms, such as on single-valued not null columns.
 Such histograms can direct the optimizer to choose a path it wouldn’t normally choose when the statistics and histograms contain useful data.

 Here is where the problem can get complicated: it may not be the database at fault when performance is down.
 Yes, it’s the database server you’re getting data from.
 Yes, things were running just fine until today.
 By ‘logical’ deduction it’s the database at fault, right?
 Not necessarily.
 The database also has to deal with the operating system, the storage system, the available memory and the network to get its work done.
 Problems in any of those areas are likely to adversely affect database performance.
 So it’s not necessarily the database causing the problem.
 How do you know where the problem originates?
 Oracle does provide some tools to help in assessing where a problem is likely to be, but you may also need to involve System Administrators, Network Administrators and/or Storage Administrators to fully investigate some issues.
 Let’s take a look at the Oracle supplied tools, along with some operating system utilities that can be used to diagnose performance issues.